-In the industrial field, the largest energy consumers and CO_2 emitters include the steel industry, aluminum and copper production, and the cement and concrete industries.
+In the industrial field, the largest energy consumers and CO_2 emitters include the steel industry, aluminum production, and the cement and concrete industries.
 (3), (4).

-To produce one ton (1,000 kg) of steel in a blast furnace, around twenty gigajoules (GJ) of energy are required, equivalent to around 5,600 MWh (megawatt hours).
-Since the energy for steel production comes primarily from (fossil) coke (coal), the production of one ton of crude steel generates more than 2 tons of CO_2 (3), (5), (6).
-This is only the energy and pollutant balance from the blast furnace and coke plant process; everything else that occurs in the rolling mill or during further refinement of the raw material steel must still be added in each case.
-The carbon footprint for aluminum or copper are even more negative than for steel; depending on the primary energy used, between eight and 12 metric tons of CO_2 are emitted to produce one ton of pure aluminum (7), for copper it's more than six tons on average, with a rather large span depending on the production method.
+To produce one ton (1,000 kg) of steel in a blast furnace, around 20 gigajoules (GJ) of energy are required, equivalent to around 5,600 MWh (megawatt hours).
+Since the energy for steel production comes primarily from (fossil) coke (coal), the production of 1 ton of crude steel generates around 2 tons of $CO_2(3)$, (5), (6).
+This is only the energy and pollutant balance from the blast furnace and coke plant process; everything else that occurs in the rolling mill or during further refinement of the raw material, steel must still be added in each case.
+The carbon footprint for aluminum is even more negative than for steel; depending on the primary energy used, between eight and 12 metric tons of CO2 are emitted to produce one ton of pure aluminum (7).
+Concrete production is also an ecologically problematic material, not least because of the use of cement, which already generates around one ton of CO2 per ton of cement during production.
+Despite progress in energy efficiency, it must still be assumed that at least 300 kg of CO2 are released per m3 of concrete, long before the concrete in the structure can begin to harden; depending on the cement content, it can easily be more than 400 kg.
+It should be noted that, depending on the source, global cement and concrete production accounts for between six and eight percent of total annual CO_2 emissions, which is three to four times the CO_2 emissions of the entire global aviation industry (8), (9), (10), (11).
+Although intensive research is being carried out to reduce emissions from cement and concrete production, a major breakthrough is still to be seen (12).
+From a climate point of view, it is irrelevant whether CO2 and other emissions are produced in steel or cement production in China, India, Indonesia or Germany.
+Those emissions are part of the global climate balance sheet right from the start; atmospheric physicists today are in broad agreement that the warming effect of CO_2 in the atmosphere occurs after about 10 years, and the climate effect of CO2 molecules is about 100 years due to the time they remain in the atmosphere (13).
+Regional or even local differences regarding the climatic effect of CO2 dependent on the location of CO2 emitters can thus be excluded.